cdsittampalam/documentation/docs/Getting Started.md

 3. To ensure that you do not need to enter your details again the next time you open the web app, observe **Remember Me**.
 4. Tap **Sign In**.

-Once you have signed in to the Qredo Wallet app, you are requested by Qredo to authenticate yourself which automatically signs you in to the Qredo Signing app.
+Once you have signed in to the Qredo Wallet App, you are requested by Qredo to authenticate yourself which automatically signs you in to the Qredo Signing app.
 A message appears.

 ![signin](/doc-images/1signinconf.png)